by Andrea M. Darcy

 A counsellor or a psychotherapist – which one do you need?
 It’s one of the most popular questions asked when people decide to seek therapy.

 The truth is that it’s rather a grey area when it comes to counselling and psychotherapy in the UK.
-Whereas in some countries like the United States there is a definite difference between psychotherapy and counselling, in Britain there is a definite overlap in both training and practice.
+Whereas in some countries like the United States there is a definite difference between psychotherapy and counselling?
+In Britain there is a definite overlap in both training and practice.

 Therapists themselves can have varying ideas on what the difference is, and there are therapists who are qualified as and see themselves as both.
 Some therapists with a psychotherapy degree might even choose to call themselves counsellors as they feel it’s a less intimidating term.

 Counselling is a term that can be used to describe any sort of talking therapy.
-What is talk therapy?
+And what is talk therapy?
 Sharing what is troubling you in a safe, supportive environment to a person who is trained to listen and respond in a way that helps you to understand yourself and others better.
 Talking therapies help you find more effective ways to live a satisfying life.

 All forms of talk therapy are a sort of counselling.
 But the term is most often used to describe the talk therapies which focus on your behaviour patterns.
 These are the choices and actions you are presently taking that are causing your life to be as it is.